 The story of the Rolex Cosmograph Daytona is a story almost dominated by its movements.

-Launched in 1963 and powered by a manually wound caliber from Swiss ébauche manufacturer Valjoux, the original Daytona marked possibly the closest Rolex have ever come to experiencing failure.
-With the buying public well used to the convenience of automatic winding by then, thanks largely to the Perpetual movements pioneered by Rolex themselves some thirty years before, having to wind a watch yourself every day seemed a definite step back to a less advanced era.
+The original Daytona was Launched in 1963 and powered by a manually wound caliber from Swiss ébauche manufacturer Valjoux.
+This was possibly the closest Rolex had ever come to experiencing failure.
+The buying public was well used to the convenience of automatic winding by then.
+And, thanks largely to the Perpetual movements pioneered by Rolex themselves some thirty years before, having to wind a watch yourself every day seemed a definite step back to a less advanced era.
 Couple that with the evolutionary leap forward of the newly arrived quartz movements, and the Daytona was looking like a quaint relic before it was even released.